factorhouse/rfx/README.md

 This library is intended to be used by existing codebases who are seeking to migrate off Reagent/re-frame.

-As this is a compatibility layer, advanced features of RFX (such as React Contexts and hooks) cannot be used as ergonomically.
+As this is a compatibility layer, advanced features of RFX (such as contexts and hooks) cannot be used as ergonomically.

 Check out the [re-frame-bridge-todo-mvc](examples/re-frame-bridge-todomvc) example for reference.